Jump to Recipe Print Recipe

 • Brush the melted butter over the garlic knots.
 This adds back some moisture AND helps bake in that delicious garlic butter flavor!

-• Bake at 400º F for 15-18 minutes.
+• Bake at 400ยบ F for 15-18 minutes.
 Actual baking time will vary depending on the size of your knots.

 Notes

 1. I used Cup4Cup gluten free flour blend for this recipe.
-That doesn’t mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
+(Note this blend has dried milk powder.
+That doesn’t mean others will not work; I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.

-4. These garlic knots will keep for up to 3 days in an air-tight container or up to 4 months in the freezer.
+4. These garlic knots will keep fresh for up to 3 days in an airtight container or up to 4 months in the freezer.ย

 To measure your gluten free flour, I recommend using the spoon method or leveling method.